-Logistics, transportation and warehousing (supply chain overall) are traditionally among the first movers in the space of connected devices which can sense and ‘communicate’, long before the term ‘Internet of Things‘ even was coined.
+Logistics, transportation and warehousing (supply chain overall) are traditionally among the first movers in the space of connected devices which can sense and ‘communicate’, long before the term ‘IoT‘ even was coined.

 With RFID and other connected logistics possibilities, the logistics market tries to build competitive benefits in a world where speed matters more than ever.

 As getting the right product to the right customer at the right time, right place and right condition in the right quantity and at the right cost (the famous 7Rs of logistics), is increasingly a challenge, the logistics industry keeps investing in connected logistics solutions, strongly powered by the Industrial Internet of Things, where it represents the second largest industry from a spending perspective, only preceded by manufacturing.

 The place of the Internet of Things in the 4 pillars of a connected logistics system

 According to the global connected logistics market report 2016, announced on November 28, by Technavio, the global connected logistics market is expected to grow at a Compound Annual Growth Rate (CAGR) of approximately 30 percent until 2020.

 Obviously the connected logistics market isn’t just about the Industrial Internet of Things in the strictest sense but about the overall ecosystem which we typically see in an integrated Internet of Everything approach.
-So, it also consists of services, security, cloud computing, big data analysis and several other third platform technologies.
+So, it also consists of services, security, the cloud, big data analysis and several other third platform technologies.

 In fact, for Technavio, a connected logistics system has four pillars: communication systems, supply chain monitoring systems, vehicle tracking, and IT security.

 Nevertheless, it’s clear that the Internet of Things and, overall, the Industrial Internet, plays a significant role.

 As the lead analyst at Technavio for logistics research, Sharan Ray, puts it: “The global connected logistics market is experiencing significant growth.
 The use of advanced IT solutions such as Internet of Things, Big Data analytics, cloud computing, and remote temperature monitoring systems have revamped logistics services.”